 1. Hook your viewers’ attention early.

 How early?
 Like, within-the-first-10-seconds kind of early.
-The National Center for Biotechnology Information reports that the average attention span is around 8 seconds, so your video should aim to present something so compelling right up front that people can’t help but commit to watching a little bit longer.
+The National Centre for Biotechnology Information reports that the average attention span is around 8 seconds, so your video should aim to present something so compelling right up front that people can’t help but commit to watching a little bit longer.

 Do you plan on giving something away for free or at a discount?
-Did you personalize key elements of your video?
+Did you personalise key elements of your video?
 Are you making a crazy-exciting announcement?
 Feature those bullets – or, at the very least, tease them out – within the first 10 seconds of your video.
 Viewers should immediately understand why they’re watching and why they should keep watching.
 Basically you want to answer the question, “What’s in it for me?”

 2. Keep it quick.

 The longer a video drags on, the less engagement you’ll see.
 To prove this point, Wistia examined 564,710 videos totaling over 1.3 billion plays.
 Turns out that the ideal video length is around 2 minutes, with a significant viewer drop-off occurring between 2 minutes and 3 minutes for videos that carry on longer.

 Another interesting discovery they made: the level of engagement that occurs during a 90-second video vs. a 120-second video is pretty comparable.
 You really shouldn’t stress over editing down video content for time until you cross that 2-minute mark.

 For marketers who are looking for their video campaigns to do a bit more informational heavy lifting and don’t think they can condense content, fear not.
 Wistia also noted a second video length sweet spot that occurs between 6 and 12 minutes – hardly any drop off occurs in that window.
 They’ve interpreted it to mean, and we agree, that if viewers are still watching at 6 minutes, they’re watching because they’re focused on your content.